 - Place the cheese mixture inside the cheesecloth.
 Even out with a spatula if you are making a block, if not bring the corners of the cheesecloth together to form a ball.
 Fold one side of the cheesecloth over evened out feta, then place the tofu press lid on top and weigh the mixture down (block) or squeeze very gently (bundle) to allow the excess water to drip away.
 Place in the fridge overnight to allow the mixture to thicken and for the excess moisture to drain away.
 At this point the cheese will be creamy but still fairly soft / wet – perfect for spreading on a bagel, but for this application we will need to dry it out in the oven.

-- Gently place the drained cheese block / ball on a paper lined baking tray.
+- Gently place the drained cheese block / ball on a piece of baking, wrap it in baking paper on all sides.
 Bake in a 140º C (285 º F) oven for about 45 minutes, until you feel quite a bit of resistance when you try to press the cheese gently with your finger.
-Allow it to cool down completely before cutting or it will fall apart.
+Allow it to cool down completely and then stick into the refrigerator for a few hours before cutting or it will fall apart.
 After baking, this cheese has a yellow crust (more pronounced if you use olive oil), which I simply trim off with a serrated knife before placing it on the salad.

 - This cheese freezes well, so if you’ve made too much (I tend to make a double batch), freeze some for putting on a pizza or in a salad later.